Here is a short list of materials and equimpent I currently use and I recommend. I cover all of this in detail in my

 Any paper that is made of 100% cotton will be fine.
 I can recommend Arches or Winsor&Newton professional watercolor paper (not the classic version), both cold press, 140 lbs (300 gsm).
 On other papers you may get slightly or very different results.
 The size of the paintings ranges between A5 (5.8″ x 8.3″, 14,8 x 21 cm) and half imperial (15″ x 22″, 38 x 56 cm).

 I recommend using artist quality paints because they are more intense and efficient.
 The particular brand does not matter as long as you use artist quality paints.
 More important are pigments.
 I use mostly single-pigment colors (but you don’t have to!).
 For each project I use on avarage 3-10 colors.
-Below you can download a full list of the colors on my palette.
-This is a conversion chart I have prepared for those of you who use Daniel Smith paints.
+I recommend Aquarius by Roman Szmal or Winsor&Newton Professional paints.
+Below you can see a conversion chart I have prepared for you.

 - masking fluid (I use Winsor&Newton with a yellow tinge)

 - a light pad (I use Huion, a size A3)